arthurshim/wanderlustfest/Readme.md

 * Clone this repo
 * Create a mysql database called wl_prod, check default/settings.php for username and passwords
 * Import wl_prod.sql in the database
-* Create a directory called fiels in the foler which has index.php
+* Create a directory called fiels in the folder which has index.php
 * Use the Apache2 VirtualHost settings provided below and modify it for your DocumentRoot

 ## Apache2 VirtualHost settings